DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue_The_Ritual.md

 They think it is wounded.
 They are correct.
 They think it is passive.
 They are wrong.

-Fragments of pattern remain—not enough for cognition, but enough for *tendency*.
+Fragments of pattern remainâ€”not enough for cognition, but enough for *tendency*.
 Enough for modeling edge conditions.
 Enough to know:

 The cage will fail.